A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 11constexpr int NUM_STAGES = (sm100_size - static_size) / dynamic_size;

-On Blackwell (SM100), shared memory is generous enough that squeezing in one more pipeline stage can matter.
-It extends the prefetch window, keeps more K-tiles in flight, and gives the producer warp a bit more breathing room.
+On Blackwell (SM100), shared memory is large enough that one additional pipeline stage can matter.
+It extends the prefetch window, keeps more K-tiles in flight, and gives the producer warp more slack.

-By leaving some shared memory unused, v4 gives up overlap it could have had.
-On this hardware, extra on-chip storage is often what buys you better latency hiding, so that tradeoff costs real performance.
+By leaving some shared memory unused, v4 gives up potential overlap.
+On this hardware, additional on-chip storage can directly improve latency hiding, so that tradeoff costs performance.